bxdoan/bxdoan/README.md

 <div align="center">

-> Too many of us are not living our dreams because we are living our fears.
+> No One Knows What The Outcome Will Be So Choose Whatever You ll Regret The Least

-> — Les Brown —
+> — Levi Ackerman —

 </div>